Are you finding it difficult to attract buyers despite changing your SEO strategy?

-Now, the basic difference between finding a landing page or a home page is consumer experience.
-For example, visitors can locate the former by searching for the right keywords or higher-ranked search engine results — both organic means.
+The basic difference between finding a landing page example or a home page is consumer experience.
+For example, visitors can locate the former by searching for the right keywords, making a purchase or higher-ranked search engine results — both organic means.

-On the other hand, the latter can be found from social media or through word-of-mouth interactions with family and friends.
+On the other hand, the latter can be found on social media or through word-of-mouth interactions with family and friends.
 Interestingly, having the home page as the landing page may lead to more conversions than using the two separately.

 Landing Page Elements

 To make the landing page stand out, it’s vital to promote the specific page through Google Ads.
-However, there are other website elements that you need to keep in mind.
+However, there are other key elements of the website that you need to keep in mind.

 For example, if you own a cooking website, we suggest using the homepage as the landing page.

-It needs to be spot on to create a great first impression and convert visitors.
-Some design elements feature a call-to-action (CTA) button to ensure that customers can search for their favourite recipes.
+It must be spot-on to create a great first impression and convert visitors, especially if you want visitors to engage more.
+Some design elements feature a clear call to action (CTA) button, serving as an essential element to give visitors a clear next step to ensure that customers can search for their favourite recipes.

 The main headline should be bold and catchy, talking about an upcoming campaign or the purpose of the business.
-If you can hook the visitors at first sight, it may lead to a high conversion rate.
+If you can hook the visitors at first sight, it may lead to an average conversion rate higher than the industry standard.

 How To Create A High Converting Landing Page

 1. Purpose Of The Landing Page

-It would help if you started by discussing the purpose of the landing page with the marketing team.
+It would help if you started by discussing the purpose of the landing page, especially about your marketing campaigns, with the marketing team.
 We had spoken about ensuring that all web pages should be relevant to attract the target audience.

-That said, everyone knows that a landing should lead to more conversions.
-But the definition of a successful conversion varies from one company to another, so you must have clarity about the business model.
+Everyone knows a landing should lead to more conversions, but remember, one size doesn’t fit all.
+However, the definition of a successful conversion varies from one company to another, so you must have clarity about the business model.